DBCDK/fbi-api-gateway/README.md

-# The Next bibliotek.dk API
+# The Next DBC API
-This is the API part of the next bibliotek.dk.
+This is the API part of the next DBC graphql api.
 The application is built with Node.js and Express, and exposes a GraphQL API.
 The API is used by the frontend as the one and only entrance to underlying services.

 ## Getting started